ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 (words) and we create the encoded vocabulary by simply assigning values for first token to 0, second token to 1, third token to 2, etc.

-Then we split the whole string source in stentences using the `sent_tokenize` function of module `nltk.tokenize`.
+Then we split the whole string source in sentences using the `sent_tokenize` function of module `nltk.tokenize`.
 We split each sentence into words using `word_tokenize` and after the end of each sentence we append the EOS token.
 So we have know transformed the source string into the tokens (words including EOS